Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <!-- START: div -->
 <div class="QandA_question">

-Q: My compiler doesn’t give a warning when I use `=` instead of `==`.
+Q: My compiler doesn't give a warning when I use `=` instead of `==`.
 Is there some way to force the compiler to notice the problem?

 </div>
 <!-- END: div -->
 <!-- START: div -->
 <div class="QandA_answer">

-A:  Here’s a trick that some programmers use: instead of writing
+A:  Here's a trick that some programmers use: instead of writing

 ```C
 if (i == 0) ...